Betting on aliens and other fake science

-For the Daily Star, this questionable assessment translated directly into Buzz Aldrin saying, “I saw a UFO.”
+For some tabloids this questionable assessment translated directly into Buzz Aldrin saying, “I saw a UFO.”
 Newspapers around the world picked up on the story, the fake news spread and eventually Sportsbet reconsidered the odds it was offering to punters.

 BIOACOUSTICS, BONA FIDE OR BULL?